gjwgit/rattleng/README.md

 recently provides current Rattle and template documentation and is available from Togaware (https://datamining.togaware.com).

-## Current Status 2024-03-01
+## Current Status Qucik Start 2024-03-01

-When you start up the app you can work through the following scenario.
+After installing R and the app (see the next section), start up the app and work through the following scenario.
 Development is happening at a pace so the scenarios will be updated regularly.

-+ Startup the app;
++ Startup the app (Install R and the app, or R and flutter as below).
-+ Tap the **Script** tab to see the R code that has already been run;
++ Tap the **Script** tab to see the R code that has already been run.
-+ Tap the **Console** tab to see the R code being run in the R session;
++ Tap the **Console** tab to see the R code being run in the R session.
 + Tap the **Dataset** tab and then the **Dataset** button and then choose **Demo** to load the `rattle::weather` dataset and view the dataset summary.